 - To provide a reliable supply of highly skilled and qualified researchers.

 Relevant Research Areas

 Additional funds are available through this competition to support Fellowship award applications in the following specific research areas:

 - The Nominated Principal Applicant must be a trainee (and maintain such status throughout the award duration) and meet the minimum commitment of 75% of their time in the proposed research training (Research + Course Work) throughout the tenure of their award.
-Note: For the purpose of this funding opportunity, trainees must not hold a tenure-track or tenured faculty position, nor can they be on leave from such a position (generally tenure or tenure-track refers to an open-ended academic position in which the holder can form a research group, apply for externally funded research as a principal investigator, and also teach).
+Note: For the purpose of this funding opportunity, trainees cannot hold or be on leave from an independent research position.

 - A primary supervisor must be identified on the application.
 An additional supervisor may also be identified.

-- As of November 1, 2018, the Nominated Principal Applicant must hold or be completing a PhD or a regulated health professional degree.
+- As of the application deadline, the Nominated Principal Applicant must hold or be completing a PhD or a regulated health professional degree.
 The Nominated Principal Applicant must expect to complete all of the requirements of the degree by the latest possible date on which they can take up their award (see Conditions of Funding).
 To determine if a particular health professional degree is eligible, please consult the list of Eligible Health Professions.